Open-Scholarship-Strategy/site/index.md

 * Develop rights retention policies for scholarly research at research institutes that currently lack them.

-* Adopt the [CASRAI CRediT](http://docs.casrai.org/CRediT) (Contributor Rules Taxonomy) guidelines to help identify author contributions more clearly.
+* Adopt the [CASRAI CRediT](http://docs.casrai.org/CRediT) (Contributor Rules Taxonomy) guidelines to help identify paper author contributions more clearly, and additonally identify the contributions of authors of other products (data, software, etc.) as clearly as possible.

 * Refuse to engage with publishers who have restrictive preprint, Open Access, and copyright policies.